Nicky Fadley

 Megan square headshot

-Megan is a Peer Recovery Specialist with Strength In Peers serving on the Back on Track Program in Harrisonburg and Rockingham County.
+Megan is a Program Coordinator with Strength In Peers for the HIV and Hep C Testing Program and Comprehensive Harm Reduction Programy.
 She is in long-term recovery from substance use and mental health challenges.
 Megan believes that recovery is possible for all and hopes to share her own lived experience with others and walk beside them in their own journey.
 She is currently working on her degree in Human Services, and it is her goal to become a Substance Use Counselor.
 In her spare time, she likes to spend time with her family and 4 children and stays busy with their various sporting events.

 What recovery means to Megan: